Defining Your ICP (Ideal Customer Profile)

 Fundraising (Scoring: 10/10)

 A company that raises funds will hire within 3 to 6 months.
-This is the most predictive signal for a recruitment firm: the budget exists and the hiring plan is often already drafted.
+It’s the most predictive signal for a recruitment firm: the budget exists and the hiring plan is often already drafted.

-• Result: 42% conversion rate.
-Post-funding companies are actively looking for partners to accelerate their hiring.
+- Result: 42% conversion rate.
+Post-funding companies are actively looking for partners to accelerate hiring.

 High-Volume Job Postings (Scoring: 9/10)

-When a company publishes more than 5 job openings simultaneously, it signals an ambitious hiring plan.
-Internal HR teams are often overwhelmed by the volume.
+When a company posts more than 5 job openings at once, it signals an ambitious hiring plan.
+Internal HR teams are often overwhelmed by the volume, and that’s where an external agency earns its fee.

 New CHRO Appointment (Scoring: 8/10)

 A new Chief Human Resources Officer often restructures the panel of partner agencies.
-This creates a window of opportunity to pitch your services.
+That creates a window to pitch your services before the panel closes back up.

-• Result: 25% conversion rate.
-The new CHRO is receptive to new proposals during their first 90 days.
+- Result: 25% conversion rate.
+A new CHRO is receptive to new proposals during their first 90 days, in part because they haven’t yet defended any existing relationships.

 New Office Opening (Scoring: 7/10)

-Opening a new location requires hiring an entire local team, often in a talent market the company is unfamiliar with.
+Opening a new location means hiring an entire local team, often in a talent market the company has never touched before.

-• Result: 28% conversion rate.
-The need is substantial and a local agency holds a natural advantage.
+- Result: 28% conversion rate.
+The need is substantial, and a local agency holds a real structural advantage.

 Signal-Based Prospecting Strategy